Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 LORELAI: It’d be all work and no play.
 Have you not seen The Shining, mom?

-The Shining (1980) is a psychological horror film directed by Stanley Kubrick.
-It tells the story of a family who moves into an isolated mountain resort, the Overlook Hotel, to act as caretakers during the winter off-season.
-The hotel is beset by malevolent supernatural forces, and the sanity of the father (Jack Nicholson) begins to deteriorate.
-At one point, his wife, Wendy (Shelley Duvall), approaches his workspace to find that he has been typing, “All work and no play makes Jack a dull boy,” over and over again, on sheet after sheet of paper, on his typewriter.
+- The Shining (1980) is a US-British psychological horror film directed by Stanley Kubrick.
+It tells the story of the Torrance family, who act as caretakers of the Overlook Hotel, an isolated mountain resort, during the winter off-season.
+The hotel is beset by malevolent supernatural forces, and the sanity of the father, Jack, begins to deteriorate.
+At one point, his wife, Wendy, approaches his workspace to find that he has been typing, “All work and no play makes Jack a dull boy,” over and over again on his typewriter.

-— The film is based on Stephen King’s 1977 novel of the same name, though neither this phrase nor the scene described above appears in the book.
+- The film is based on Stephen King’s 1977 novel of the same name, though neither this phrase nor the scene described above appears in the book.
 The scene was famously parodied on The Simpsons in 1994.
-King was also mentioned in the pilot at 17:15.
+King was also referenced in the pilot.

 RORY: Well, what would they have called me if they thought I looked like a slut?